-If a member of Sheen Mount suspects that a pupil may be a victim they will, in the first instance, report their concerns to the DSL.
+If a member of Sheen Mount Primary School staff suspects that a pupil may be a victim they will, in the first instance, report their concerns to the DSL.

 The DSL will seek advice and support from SPA who may in turn make a referral to the National Crime Agency via the National Referral Mechanism (NRM).